The nutrition toolbox to generate in silico diets

 These files can be used to gain a deeper understanding of diet.
 The total metabolite macronutrients (the macronutrients calculated from measured metabolites) compared to the actual measured macronutrients of the in silico diets give an understanding on how well the overall macronutrients are represented by measured metabolites.
 Comparing the measured macronutrients of the in silico diets and the total macronutrients from the original diet will give an insight as to how well the in silico diet matches the original diet.

 The file fluxDiets.csv or the output fluxDiets can be used to constrain WBMs with.
 However we can also use the function setInSilicoDiet.m to easily set the diet with all the correct checks and save them.
 The function can also check if the WBMs are feasible on the given diet and add on required micronutrients where required.
-Besides setting the diet altering the dietary exchange reactions, we can also have the WBMs "consume" the food items themselves.
+Besides setting the diet altering the dietary exchange reactions, we can also have the WBMs "consume" the database equivalents themselves.
 In order to do that the toolbox adds in novel reactions to allow for food intake and food breakdown.
-The food intake is straightforward, as it will be an exchange reaction of the food item (now treated as a metabolite) as in the novel food ([f]) compartment
+The food intake is straightforward, as it will be an exchange reaction of the database equivalent (now treated as a metabolite) as in the novel food ([f]) compartment

 foodItem[f] <-

-This allows for food items to enter the WBMs.
-Then we to breakdown the food item into its metabolite components.
+This allows for database equivalents to enter the WBMs.
+Then we to breakdown the database equivalent into its metabolite components.

 foodItem[f] -> met1[d] + ... + metx[d]